 In some cases, two types of uninsured coverage are available to the victim; the passenger’s own insurance and the insurance on the car he was traveling in.

-Can Injured Passengers Sue Family Members in Maryland?
+Can Injured Passengers Sue Family Members or Friends in Maryland?

 The situation is more complicated if a close family member caused a crash that left you injured.
 Some insurance policies exclude family members.
 Theoretically, the driver who caused the crash could benefit from the payout to a household member.